eevirgen/erk.github.io/about.md

 But nowadays, interested in utilisation of the massive volumes of raw user event data, stream processing, data capture & analytics and data visualisation with little recent areas of interests like <a href='https://flink.apache.org/' target="_blank">Apache Flink</a>, <a href='https://kafka.apache.org/' target="_blank">Apache Kafka</a>,
 <a href='https://spark.apache.org/' target="_blank">Apache Spark</a>, Data Streaming, Big Data, Machine Learning.

+I am a drummer in <a href='https://www.minorroyals.com/' target="_blank">Minor Royals</a> which is a London-based five-piece band, writing and recording original music.
+Our music is available on <a href='https://open.spotify.com/artist/2Zp22W2Qoa1ulHsp5QoGtg' target="_blank">Spotify/a>, <a href='https://music.apple.com/gb/artist/minor-royals/1498464032' target="_blank">Apple Music</a> and <a href='https://minorroyals.bandcamp.com/releases' target="_blank">Bandcamp</a> amongst other streaming services globally.

 As a side project, I am working on my musical background and composing my own songs.

 I created this blog to display my opinions on various subjects; mainly about software development processes, entrepreneurship, technology and music.